patrickkon/Stargaze/k8s-emulator/README.md

 - num_isls: integer value.
 Represents the max ISLs per node that is permitted.
 This will be used for validation while evaluating certain functions.
 - main_gs: choose one from [Paris, Moskva-(Moscow)].
 Represents the initial ground station wherein the physically closest satellites in the given satellite constellation will be used as the nodes of our k8s cluster.
 -  destination_gs: empty string, or choose one from [Paris, Moskva-(Moscow)].
 - main_node: string value of a node in topo.txt.
 Represents the node that will be assigned to the physically closest satellite in the given satellite constellation.
-This affects the satellites that will be chosen to represent the nodes, which is dictatated by topo.txt.
+This affects the satellites that will be chosen to represent the nodes, which is dictated by topo.txt.
 - constellation_name: choose one from [Starlink-550].
 Represents the superset of the satellites used to represent the nodes.
 - cpus (integer): vCPU count.
 This is pinned to distinct CPUs, please ensure no overprovisioning for accurate result reproduction.
 - memory (integer): Interpreted in MB.